clemsos/writings/_quora/2018-11-07-Emmanuel-Macron-has-called-for-creation-of-a-true-European-army-do-you-agree-Why-or-why-not.md

 language: en
 title: |
     Emmanuel Macron has called for creation of a
     'true European army' do you agree?
-Why or why not? - Quora
+Why or why not?
 ---

 To share a common army requires a common strategy, which does not exist